 Let's say I set it to 30 seconds.
 I was riding and saw an elephant.
 Oh no, the elephant ran away before I could even hit the record button.
 No worries, I pressed the record button on my remote or the camera.
 The camera will save the footage 30 seconds before I press the button, 30 seconds after I press the button plus another 30 seconds.
 So, a 90 secs continuous footage with the elephant in it is saved.
 And if the 90 secs is not enough, press record button again to extend another 30secs of footage before it stop.

-I love this feature the most.
+I love this feature the most because I edit my videos.
 I do not get redundant boring footage at the expense of memory space.
 I capture and save only footage that I wanted!
 So far, I managed to capture random conversations with stranger on the road, animals that were close to becoming roadkills when they crossed my path, crazy road users etc etc etc. It makes editing a whole lot easier.

 Using the Video Tagging Mode, I managed to capture footage of Elephant......
 Footprints on the road!
 Try to view it on 1080p HD.
 At the 5 secs point, I think Wei Jie was trying to tell me about the elephant footprint that is why my head turned to look at the ground.
 I pressed the record button on my remote and managed to capture a 30 secs footage with Benji riding along side the footprints.